-Rights and Freedoms of Persons Taken into Custody and the Respective Data
+The Rights and Freedoms of Persons Taken into Custody and Data on Them

-(1) Custody must be executed in a manner not offending integrity and dignity of the person taken into custody.
-In executing custody, authorized judicial police officers and guards in the institution may use means of force only in cases prescribed by law.

-(2) The rights and freedoms of the person taken into custody may be restricted only insofar as it is necessary to achieve the purpose for which custody has been ordered and to prevent the flight of the person taken into custody, commission of a criminal offense or endangerment to the life and health of people.

-(3) The administration of the institution shall collect, process and store data on the person taken into custody, including identification data of the person in custody and his psycho-physical condition, the duration, extension and cancellation of his custody, the work performed by the person in custody, his behavior, pronounced disciplinary measures and the like.

-(4) The custody records shall be kept by the Basic Court.
+- (1) Custody must be executed in such a manner as not to offend the personal integrity and dignity of the accused.
+In executing custody, authorized officials of the Judicial police and guards of the institution may use means of force only in cases prescribed under law. - (2) The rights and freedoms of the person taken into custody may be restricted only insofar as it is necessary to achieve the purpose for which custody has been ordered and to prevent the flight of the person taken into custody, commission of a criminal offense or endangerment to the life and health of people. - (3) The administration of the institution shall collect, process and store data on the person taken into custody, including data concerning the identity of the person in custody and his psycho-physical condition, the duration, extension and cancellation of his custody, the work performed by the person in custody, and his behavior and disciplinary measures applied. - (4) The custody records concerning the detainees shall be kept by the competent Ministry of Bosnia and Herzegovina.

-Article 142 Accommodation of Persons in Custody
+Accommodation of Persons in Custody

-Persons in custody shall be accommodated in rooms of appropriate size that meet health care requirements.
-Individuals of different sex may not be accommodated in the same room.
-As a rule, persons in custody shall not be put in the same room with persons serving a prison sentence.
+Persons in custody shall be accommodated in rooms of appropriate size that satisfy required health conditions.
+Individuals of different sexes may not be accommodated in the same room.
+As a rule, persons in custody shall not be put in the same room with persons serving a sentence.
 A person taken into custody shall not be accommodated together with persons who might have an adverse influence on him or with persons whose company might have adverse influence on the conduct of the proceedings.

-Article 143 Special Rights of Persons Taken into Custody
+Special Rights of Persons Taken into Custody

-(1) Persons in custody have the right to eight (8) hours of uninterrupted rest within each 24-hour period.
-In addition, they shall be guaranteed at least two (2) hour walk in the open air on a daily basis.

-(2) A person in custody shall be allowed to have personal belongings and hygienic items with him, and shall also be allowed to procure at his own expense books, newspapers and other printed media.
-A person in custody shall also be allowed to keep other objects in such the quantity and size not disturbing the living environment in the room and violating the internal regulations of the custody.
-When being placed to custody, the person shall be searched and the objects related to the criminal offense shall be seized from him, whereas any other object, that the person in custody is not allowed to possess, shall be put aside and stored according to his instruction or delivered to a person designated by him.
+- (1) Persons in custody have the right to eight (8) hours of uninterrupted rest within each 24-hour period.
+In addition, they shall be guaranteed at least two (2) hours of walking in the open air daily. - (2) A person in custody shall be allowed to have personal belongings and hygienic items in his possession, and shall also be allowed to procure at his own expense books, newspapers and other printed media.
+A detainee shall also be allowed to keep other objects in such a quantity and size so as not to disturb the living environment in the room and the internal regulations of the custody.
+In admitting a person to custody, objects related to the criminal offense shall be seized from him during the search of his person, and any other objects that the arrestee is not allowed to have in his possession while in custody shall be put aside and stored according to his instruction or delivered to a person designated by him.

-The Right to Communication of the Person in Custody with the Outside World and his Defense Attorney
+The Right to Communication of the Person in Custody with the Outside World and Defense Attorney